Get Travel Southern Oregon highlights delivered to your inbox

 Collier Memorial State Park

 The Williamson River and crystal-clear Spring Creek converge in the park.
-The Williamson River is regionally famous for its quality trout fishery and consistently produces trophy fish.
-Spring Creek gushes dramatically out of a nearby spring, and then paints a picture-perfect scene as it flows through the park.
+The river is regionally famous for its quality trout fishery that consistently produces trophy fish.
+Spring Creek gushes dramatically out of a nearby spring, painting a picture-perfect scene as it flows through the park.

-From the equestrian trailhead, you can ride north from the park across national forest land to the Jackson F. Kimball State Recreation Site and beyond.
+From the equestrian trailhead located in the horse camp, you can ride north from the park across Fremont-Winema National Forest land to the Jackson F. Kimball State Recreation Site and beyond.

-Whether you come for the day to visit the logging museum, the pioneer village, or play along Spring Creek or even camp amongst the pines along the Williamson River – you'll discover a grand adventure at Collier.
+Whether you come for the day to visit the logging museum, play along Spring Creek or camp among the pines along the Williamson River—you’ll discover a grand adventure at Collier.

 A Loop